Ways Allah Allah Responds To Your Dua

 Furthermore, they were making dua and asking Allah for some indication to come to them so that they could use it as ammunition against the Mushrikeen (the polytheist) of Madinah.
 However when it came to them (the Prophet pbuh), what did they do? they rejected it and denied it.
 So Allah says ‘The curse of Allah is upon them’ as punishment.

-This verse teaches us many lessons but we will focus on the lesson about making dua.
+This verses in the Quran teach us many lessons but we will focus on the lesson about making dua.
 The Children of Israel simply made to dua to Allah as they wanted something.
 When Allah swt answered the Dua, it was answered for them in a way that they didn’t anticipate, and so they rejected it.
 They knew very well that they had actually received the true answer for their dua from Allah.

 From this teaching, we can relate to what many Muslims find ourselves doing in this very day and age.
 We often make dua for things from Allah without thinking, and when they are answered in a way that we don’t expect or with an alternative solution, we become ungrateful and complain.
 We feel why doe others have their prayers / dua’s answered and we don’t.
 From this mindset we even end up totally disregarding any blessing from Allah.